Last updated on August 3rd, 2018 at 01:33 pm

 Who will proceed to the next stage?

-Typically approximately every second person will be invited for the in-person interview, after they complete the phone interview.
-In some cases (when we speak about highly technical positions), nearly all job candidates will be invited for the in-person meeting with the HR team.
+Typically approximately every second person will be invited for the in-person interview.
+In some cases (especially when we speak about highly technical positions), nearly all job candidates will be invited for the in-person meeting with the HR team.